 We asked our Science team to chose their favourite women in science.
-It was a struggle, but here’s who they came up with.
+It was a struggle to pick just one each, but here’s who they came up with.
 Let us know yours in the comments!

 Commissioning Editor Sophie chose Hedy Lamarr, pioneer of spread spectrum technology.
 Lamarr’s Secret Communication System was intended to protect Allied torpedoes from Axis jamming during WWII and was adopted by the US Navy in the 1960s.
 She was also a famous Hollywood star!